trent-gill/new-student-advising/README.md

 Please ensure that you bring your Brandon University ID and password to your appointment so your academic advisor can walk you through the registration process.

-!
-Students should be prepared to make decisions regarding choice of potential major(s), minor(s), and courses for the upcoming academic year.
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">Students should be prepared to make decisions regarding choice of potential major(s), minor(s), and courses for the upcoming academic year.
 If you are exploring different options, that's great!
 Remember to let your advisor know that you are exploring different options and you would like to take courses from a few different subject areas.
-We will consult the [Course Registration Guides](https://www.brandonu.ca/registration/), [Current Academic Calendar](https://www.brandonu.ca/calendar/), and [Arts/Science Slot Schedule](https://www.brandonu.ca/registration/files/Arts-Science-Slot-Sheet-revised.pdf) in order to effectively schedule an academic year.
+We will consult the <a href="https://www.brandonu.ca/registration/">Course Registration Guides</a>, <a href="https://www.brandonu.ca/calendar/">Current Academic Calendar</a>, and <a href="https://www.brandonu.ca/registration/files/Arts-Science-Slot-Sheet-revised.pdf">Arts/Science Slot Schedule</a> in order to effectively schedule an academic year. </div>

 ### Self-Advising (E-mail Check-in with an Advisor)

 Welcome!
 Self-advising is for students who have been admitted to Brandon University and are confident that they can choose courses and plan their academic year with little to no assistance.
 Since advising has been made mandatory by the University Senate, you must check-in with an academic advisor before registering for courses.

-!
-Note: The process described here is for students in the following programs: Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, Bachelor of Environmental Science, Bachelor of Arts/Bachelor of Education Integrated, and Bachelor of Physical Education Studies.
-All other students (eg. Business Administration, Health Studies, and Music) should refer back to the [Accepted webpage](https://www.brandonu.ca/future-students/accepted/) for program-specific advising instructions.
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle"><b>Note:</b> The process described here is for new students in the following programs: Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, Bachelor of Environmental Science, Bachelor of Arts/Bachelor of Education Integrated, and Bachelor of Physical Education Studies.
+All other students (eg. Business Administration, Health Studies, and Music) should refer back to the <a href="https://www.brandonu.ca/future-students/accepted/">Accepted webpage</a> for program-specific advising instructions.</div>

 Please be aware that this process is for students who **do not** need support in making decisions regarding their academic program (major, minor, etc.) and courses.
 Students who need more direct support should [make an appointment](/advising-projects/#make-an-appointment) with an academic advisor.